fluthjs/fluth-doc/docs/en/guide/introduce.md

 2. fluth streams are hot and multicast, while rxjs streams can also be cold and unicast.
 3. fluth supports chaining subscriptions, whereas rxjs subscriptions are not chainable after subscribe.
 4. fluth retains each subscription node's data and status for subsequent consumption.
+5. fluth subscription nodes have status similar to promise.
-5. fluth can add plugins to extend stream functionality and add custom behaviors.
+6. fluth can add plugins to extend stream functionality and add custom behaviors.

 ```javascript
 // rxjs: